shakedk/navitia-docker-compose/README2_israel_instance.txt

 $ docker cp <Files_Folder>/israel-and-palestine-latest.osm.pbf navitia-docker-compose_tyr_worker_1:/srv/ed/input/default/
 $ docker cp <Files_Folder>/<GTFS-With-Transfers-file>.zip navitia-docker-compose_tyr_worker_1:/srv/ed/input/default/

-The copy process takes several seconds (there's no configrmation for it) and then the graph build takes abour 30-40 minutes.
+The copy process takes several seconds (there's no configrmation for it).
+The osm process should take about 10 minutes and ends in a message like: Task tyr.binarisation.osm2ed[86d6383d-f29f-4c24-bfad-5d8f911e8182] succeeded in 98.5151315s: None
+The gtfs build takes about 30-40 minutes and ends in a message like: Task tyr.binarisation.gtfs2ed[304b2bb6-f9c9-4278-86ca-3f2c9022f6b4] succeeded in 1092.6473235s: None

  In the mean time, we'll setup the Navitia playground

 10. Run the Navitia Playground